Menu

 As a health care social worker, you can work in hospitals, clinics, or other health care facilities and serve as a patient liaison.

-In this role, you stand to help vulnerable clients and their families with planning and preparation, ensuring they receive the best medical attention.
+In this role, you stand to help vulnerable clients and their families with planning and preparation for their needs, coordinating with doctors and other medical facilities, such as rehab or an inpatient/outpatient program.
 Health care social workers may also provide mental health resources to patients and families.

 2. Child Welfare Social Worker

-A child welfare social worker provides support to children, parents, and related government agencies to ensure the safety and well-being of the child under their care.
-A child welfare social worker will work to provide a comfortable environment and safe atmosphere for the growth and development of children.
+A child welfare social worker supports children, parents, and related government agencies to ensure the safety and well-being of the child under their care.
+They will also work to provide a comfortable and safe environment for children’s growth and development.

 Social workers work closely with individuals, families, and other stakeholders to protect children from situations of neglect, abuse, violence, and trauma.
 Child welfare social workers may be hired in schools, government organizations, foster systems, and more.

-As a Ph.D. holder in social work, you have the opportunity to pursue a career as a clinical social worker.
+After graduating with a Ph.D.
+Social Work, you have the opportunity to pursue a career as a clinical social worker.
 This role involves working with patients struggling with emotional and mental health problems, as well as providing therapy sessions and other forms of treatment to clients.
+To become a clinical social worker, you are required to be licensed/certified at the clinical level.
+Review your state licensure requirements for more information on licensure requirements for becoming an LCSW.

 4. Social and Community Service Manager